7 Manicure Tips I Learned From NYC's Most Knowledgeable Nail Expert

 ADVERTISEMENT

-Also make sure your nails are free of cuticle oils and hand creams before you apply any polish.
-"You can apply all of that stuff after the manicure," says Kandalec, "but when you're polishing, the nail has to be almost chalky dry.
+Also, make sure your nails are free of cuticle oils and hand creams before you apply any polish.
+"You can apply all of that stuff after the manicure," says Julie, "but when you're polishing, the nail has to be almost chalky dry.
 Using a little bit of acetone will take all the oils off."

 How to make your nails look smoother

-On a healthy nail, a little buffing is fine, says Kandalec, but also consider a ridge-filling base coat.
-You might want to consider avoiding metallic colors, too, which Kandalec says settle in ridges and accentuate them.
-"Using a cream or light color is going to be really great, plus a gel-effect topcoat, which is a little more pillowy and will help camouflage those ridges," she says.
+On a healthy nail, a little buffing is fine, says Julie, but also consider a ridge-filling base coat.
+You might want to consider avoiding metallic colours, too, which Julie says settle in ridges and accentuate them.
+"Using a cream or light colour is going to be really great, plus a gel-effect topcoat, which is a little more pillowy and will help camouflage those ridges," she says.

 If your nail ridges are deeper and you're concerned, consider visiting a doctor or dermatologist for further advice.